-In the aftermath of the pandemic, the unemployment rate reached historically low levels (3.6% in March 2022), in a context of loose monetary policy (with interest rates of 0% until March 2022) and expansionary fiscal policy.
+In the aftermath of the pandemic, the unemployment rate reached historically low levels.
 Who benefited most from the tight labor market?
 To shed light on this issue we can use our micro-files to study the month-to-month dynamics of labor income.
-The main finding is that the Covid recovery was characterized by a reduction in wage inequality-a break from the trend prevailing since the early 1980s-due to strong wage growth at the bottom of the distribution.
+The main finding is that the post-Covid period was characterized by significant wage growth at the bottom of the distribution-a break from the trend prevailing since the early 1980s-but also at the very top, with the middle of the distribution experiencing no gains.

 Methodology to study labor income inequality.
-To establish this result, we analyze changes in labor income inequality in the working-age population (including non-workers) and compute growth rates of labor incomes by percentiles of labor income.^[22] Our goal is not to characterize wage growth for a given worker or to fix the composition of the workforce; rather, we want to describe the evolution of the distribution of labor income as comprehensively as possible.
+To establish these results, we analyze changes in labor income inequality in the working-age population (including non-workers) and compute growth rates of labor incomes by percentiles of labor income.
+Our goal is not to characterize wage growth for a given worker or to fix the composition of the workforce; rather, we want to describe the evolution of the distribution of labor income as comprehensively as possible.
 The growth statistics by percentile we compute capture the effect of changes in both employment and wages.
 Our measure of labor income includes wages, supplements to wages and salaries (such as health insurance and retirement benefits) and the labor income of self-employed individuals (defined as 70% of self-employment income), before any tax or deduction for pension contributions.
 Conceptually, it corresponds to the total cost, for employers, of employing a worker.
-Our analysis, as always in this paper, is cross-sectional in nature: we do not follow individuals over time.^[23]
+Our analysis, as always in this paper, is cross-sectional in nature: we do not follow individuals over time.